-With the localized form of M. Castleman, complete surgical removal leads to healing in 90% of all cases.
+In the localized form of Castleman's disease, complete surgical excision leads to cure in 90% of all cases.

-The prognosis for the multicenter M. Castleman is poor.
-In a study of HIV-infected patients it was only 14 months on average.
+The prognosis of multicentric Castleman's disease is poor.
+In a study of HIV-infected patients, it averaged only 14 months.

 Note(s)This section has been translated automatically.

-In the literature, overlaps between the plasmacellular type of Castleman's lymphoma and the"cutaneous and systemic plasmocytosis", which occurs mainly in Asian countries, are discussed.
+In the literature, overlaps between the plasma cell type of Castleman's disease and the"cutaneous and systemic plasmocytosis", which occurs preferentially in Asian countries, are discussed.

-Castleman's lymphoma is associated with paraneoplastic pemphigus with above-average frequency.
+Castleman's lymphoma is disproportionately associated with paraneoplastic pemphigus.

-Angiofollicular lymphatic hyperplasia is not a specific feature of Castleman's disease, but is also seen in rheumatoid arthritis, Sjögren's syndrome and congenital immunodeficiencies.
-It also occurs in malignancies, vaccinations and syphilis.
+Angiofollicular lymphoid hyperplasia is not a specific feature of Castleman disease, but is also seen in rheumatoid arthritis, Sjögren's syndrome, and congenital immunodeficiencies .
+Furthermore, this reaction occurs in malignancies, vaccinations and syphilis.